Participation in eFiling is currently optional, but we encourage you to consider the benefits of eFiling.

 As a precaution, PAAB recommends that you regularly check your online eFile account to check for any new filings on your case.

 To limit the size of emails and to avoid filling up your inbox, the eFiled documents are not attached to the email notification sent to the parties.
 Once you receive an email notification, you should login to your eFiling account to access the filed documents.
+Failure to monitor notifications and review the eFiled documents may be detrimental to your appeal.
+If you have a question about a notification or are unable to view the documents, please contact PAAB at email@example.com or 515-725-0338.

 In most cases if a document is eFiled, you do not need to send a hard copy to PAAB or the opposing party.
 If, however, the opposing party is not participating in eFiling, you will need to send a hard copy of the eFiled document to the opposing party.